jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

   (d) person A does not provide services to person B after the sale of the business, other than temporarily providing services incidental to the sale.
 Sale of all shares in company
 (4) For the purposes of subsection (3),—
-  (a) the sale of a business includes the sale of shares in a company, but only if the sale is of all the shares in the company and the company—
+  (a) the sale of a business includes the sale of shares in a company, but only if the sale is of all the shares in the company held by person A or an associated person and the company—
     (i) carries on a business; or
     (ii) directly or indirectly wholly owns another company that carries on a business; and (b) in that case, the words person B in subsection (3)﻿(c) and (d) mean the company that carries on the business, whether the company referred to in paragraph (a)﻿(i) or the company referred to in paragraph (a)﻿(ii).